Skip to main content

 • critically evaluate evidence and reflect upon cardiovascular, renal and metabolic benefits in cardiovascular prescribing

-This module provides the opportunity for you explore the prevention, recognition and management of complications in diabetes.
-You will be invited to evaluate current evidence base standards and recommendations of care in diabetes.
-You will also be able to explore approaches applied to screening for microvascular and macrovascular complications in diabetes with additional focus upon cardiovascular disease, and formulate evidence-based management for a range of clinical scenarios.
+This module provides the opportunity for you to explore the prevention, recognition and management of complications in diabetes.
+You will be invited to evaluate current evidence-based standards and recommendations for care in diabetes.
+You will also be able to explore approaches applied to screening for microvascular and macrovascular complications in diabetes with an additional focus on cardiovascular disease and formulate evidence-based management for a range of clinical scenarios.
 This will support your ability to introduce early preventative and management options to support those living with diabetes and the delivery of personalised care packages.

 On completion of this module, students should be able to:

-• synthesise the pathophysiology of commonly occurring complications of diabetes, be able to critically consider assessment, management and evaluation of evidence based interventions to support early recognition and management.
+• synthesise the pathophysiology of commonly occurring complications of diabetes, and be able to critically consider assessment, management and evaluation of evidence-based interventions to support early recognition and management.

 • critically evaluate current approaches to screening for microvascular and macrovascular complications in diabetes and contemporaneous standards and recommendations of care in diabetes with specific reference to clinical complications.